o3de/o3de.org/content/docs/user-guide/packaging/windows-release-builds.md

 The following instructions assume that you have:

-- Set up O3DE on your computer as either a *source engine* or *pre-built SDK engine*.
+- Set up O3DE on your computer as either a *source engine* or *pre-built/installed SDK engine*.
 For help, refer to [Building for Windows](/docs/welcome-guide/setup/setup-from-github/building-windows).
-If you only set up O3DE using the [Windows installer](/docs/welcome-guide/setup/installing-windows), you cannot create a project game release layout.

 - Created an O3DE project that contains at least one level.
 To build your project for release, you might need to resolve any errors in your project.